GrooveHQ/docs/reference/object/email_channel/index.md

 # EmailChannel

-A Groove Mailbox.
+A Groove Channel.
 Contains Conversations and Folders

-To fetch your mailboxes, you can issue this query:
+To fetch your active mailboxes, you can issue this query:

 ```
-  query Mailboxes {
+  query Channels {
-    channels(state: UNCONFIRMED) {
-      edges {
+    channels {
-        node {
+      nodes {
         ... on EmailChannel {
           createdAt
           forwardEmailAddress
           fromName
           id
           name
           signature
           updatedAt
         }
       }
       pageInfo {
         hasNextPage
-        }
       }
     }
   }